Upload instructions and a template for the use tax notice and reporting annual report to the Department are now available.

-What is a marketplace facilitator?
+What is a marketplace seller?

-See more information on Marketplace Facilitators.
+See more information on marketplace seller.

 What is a remote seller?

-Generally, a remote seller is a seller who does not have a physical presence in Washington and makes retail sales into Washington.
+Generally, a remote seller is a seller who does not have physical presence in Washington and makes retail sales into Washington.

-See more information on Remote Sellers.
+See more information on remote sellers.